-- 1 CDBG Request
+1 CDBG Request

-- 2 + Cash Match
+2 + Cash Match

-- 3 + In-Kind Contributions
+3 + In-Kind Contributions

-- 4 = Total Project Cost
+4 = Total Project Cost

 Each applicant for CDBG funds will be required to provide some matching funds if the application is to receive the maximum points available in project review.
 Ideally, a minimum 25% match will be provided from other sources.
 The source of all matching funds, whether cash or in-kind, must be identified and documented, and their receipt verified in writing if maximum points are to be awarded.
+If the source of cash match is another federal award, provide the Catalog of Federal Domestic Assistance (CFDA) number of that award.